Jersey Surf Drum and Bugle Corps: History

 When the DCI Board of Directors approved the new, two-division competition format beginning in 2008, only World Class corps were guaranteed being paid for their performances.
 In light of this, following the 2008 season, the Jersey Surf Drum and Bugle Corps elected to leave Open Class and compete in World Class.
 After being evaluated by the DCI Board as to the organization's competitive and fiscal stability, the corps became a DCI World Class corps in 2009.

 In 2015, Janina Gavankar filmed the music video "Don't Look Down" with Jersey Surf.

+In 2025, Jersey Surf Inc., announced its withdrawal from the 2025 Drum Corps International Summer Tour.
+DCI stated that the decision reflected Jersey Surf's organization’s dedication to enhancing and expanding lower-cost, accessible programming while strengthening its general operating fund to better serve more young people in our region for years to come.